rust-lang/reference/src/items/functions.md

 ## Const functions

-Functions qualified with the `const` keyword are const functions. _Const funcions_  can be called from within [const contexts].
+Functions qualified with the `const` keyword are const functions. _Const functions_  can be called from within [const contexts].
 When called from a const context, the function is interpreted by the compiler at compile time.
 The interpretation happens in the environment of the compilation target and not the host.
 So `usize` is `32` bits if you are compiling against a `32` bit system,